amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 ```
 <!-- env DEBUG="server:*" npm start -->

-Go to localhost on port 3000 and make sure you can see a "Welcome to Express"
+Go to localhost on port 3000 and make sure you can see a "Welcome to Express."

 http://localhost:3000/